 The minimum daily light requirement of eight to 12 hours can be difficult in winter, even in the sunniest of climates and homes.
 We recommend grow lights.
 To keep humidity levels appropriate, misting is helpful.

-Citrus trees thrive in temps between 55 and 85 degrees.
+Citrus trees thrive in temps between 55 and 85 degrees Fahrenheit.
 They can tolerate brief exposure to extreme highs and lows, as long as there is adequate water and they are otherwise healthy plants.

-Piney rosemary shrubs shaped into Christmas trees are a go-to gift for cooks and gardeners.
-Out of all the holiday plants, rosemary is the best bet to provide you with years of enjoyment.
+2. Piney rosemary shrubs shaped into Christmas trees are a go-to gift for cooks and gardeners.
+Out of all the holiday plants, rosemary is the best bet for years of enjoyment.

-Evergreen rosemary can take temps down to 20 degrees.
+Evergreen rosemary can take temps down to 20 degrees Fahrenheit.
 If your winters are mild, choose a sunny location, preferably by a driveway or walkway to enjoy its fragrant boughs.
 Or, pot it in a roomy container filled with a good-draining potting mix.

-While the plant is being established, it’s a good idea to keep it out of cold winds.
+While the plant establishes roots, it’s a good idea to keep it out of cold winds.
 Rosemary loves afternoon sun.

-North of Zone 8, keep rosemary as a houseplant in a sunny room with low humidity.
+North of USDA hardiness zone 8, keep rosemary as a houseplant in a sunny room with low humidity.

 To prevent root rot, fill the plant saucer with rocks.
 Touch the soil every day or so and only water when the soil is dry.
 After the last frost in the spring, repot the rosemary and place it outside to soak up some sun during the warm months.

+3. Norfolk Island pines.
 Despite their hardy looks, Norfolk Island pines are tropical plants from the South Pacific.
-They are grown as container trees in North America, but in their native habitat, they can reach up to 80 feet tall.
+They are small-space container trees in North America, but in their native habitat, they reach heights up to 80 feet tall.

 Be sure the container for your Norfolk pine has proper drainage.
 It’s also a good idea to place it in a saucer filled with rocks so that the roots stay dry.
 Let soil dry between waterings.

-In the spring, when nighttime temps are consistently above 50, move the Norfolk Island pine outside to a shaded patio.
+In the spring, when nighttime temps are consistently above 50 degrees Fahrenheiot, move the Norfolk Island pine outside to a shaded patio.

-Poinsettias are native to Mexico, and if you garden in a similar frost-free area, the bright blooms can be grown outside.
-In colder climates, poinsettia can be nursed through the winter then planted outside as sun-loving annuals.
+4. Poinsettias are native to Mexico, and if you garden in a similar frost-free area, the bright blooms can be grown outside.
+In colder climates, nurse poinsettias through the winter then plant outside as soon as the temperatures warm.

 While indoors, keep near a sunny window and away from drafts.
 Water when the soil is dry.
 Plant poinsettias outside after all danger of frost.

-Paperwhites are good for just one season, and you can compost spent blooms without guilt.
-Amaryllis will go dormant and can be moved outside as annuals or forced into bloom again next fall.
+6. Paperwhite narcissus are good for just one season, and you can compost spent blooms without guilt.
+Amaryllis will go dormant, so move it for the summer and try to force it to bloom again next fall.
 After flowers fade, cut stems an inch from the base of the bulb.
 Water as needed and apply household fertilizer monthly until midsummer.
 At the end of summer, stop watering and let bulbs rest for a couple of months before forcing again.